-Originating from Kenya and Tanzania, its thick leaves have white spots and grow in a dense rosette around a center point.
+Originating from Kenya and Tanzania, its thick, plump, lime-green leaves have white spots and grow in a dense rosette around a center point.
 The leaves have soft, white teeth on the edge of the leaves.

 While initially slow-growing, a Tiger Tooth Aloe can reach 12 inches (30cm) tall.
 It spreads via offshoots that grow as new stems.
 An individual tiger tooth aloe can spread to 24 inches (60cm) wide and it is considered a good groundcover succulent.

 It blooms with orange coral blooms on long stems in summer, but it is not an easy bloomer and may not flower every year.

 Aloe Juvenna vs Aloe Squarrosa